mehedihasanshohan/green-plant-js/README.md

 console.log(add(2, 3)); // 5

-### Destructuring Assignment in ES6
+### 4) Destructuring Assignment in ES6

-Destructuring allows you to **extract values from arrays or objects into separate variables** easily.
+Destructuring allows to extract values from arrays or objects into separate variables easily.

 **Array Destructuring:**